ChrissaLP/real-estate-database/docs/documentation.md

  **5. LISTING_AGENT**

-- Each listing agent can represent many properties, so this table has a one-to-many relationship with the main PROPERTY table.
+-Each listing agent can represent many properties, so this table has a one-to-many relationship with the main PROPERTY table.
 This table provides basic information, including contact details, about the listing agent for each property.

 - LISTING_AGENT_ID	(VARCHAR(5)):	ID for each listing agent, and the table’s primary key.
 - FIRSTNAME	(VARCHAR(45)):	Agent first name.